dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 Study of "what information is captured by biLM representations" section of [paper](https://arxiv.org/pdf/1802.05365.pdf) indicate that syntactic information is better represented at lower layers while semantic information is captured by higher layers.
 Because different layers tend to carry different type of information, stacking them together helps.

+[Masato Hagiwara](http://www.realworldnlpbook.com/blog/improving-sentiment-analyzer-using-elmo.html) points out difference between biLM and biLSTM clearly,

+<span class='red'>A word of caution: the biLM used by ELMo is different from biLSTM although they are very similar. biLM is just a concatenation of two LMs, one forward and one backward. biLSTM, on the other hand, is something more than just a concatenation of two spearate LSTMs.
+The main difference is that in biLSTM, internal states from both directions are concatenated before they are fed to the next layer, while in biLM, internal states are just concatenated from two independently-trained LMs.</span>

+### TL;DR

 ### Results

 Well, ELMo certainly outperforms CoVe and emerges as new SOTA at all the 6 tasks with relative error reductions ranging from 6 - 20%.